-Depression Treatment Options
+Depression Treatment: Your Options

-When Is Electroconvulsive Therapy (ECT) Recommended for Depression?
+When Is Electroconvulsive Therapy Recommended?

 For in-depth information, see WebMD's Electroconvulsive Therapy (ECT) for Depression.